President & CEO, GE Power

 President & CEO, Power Services

-Scott is the president and chief executive officer of GE’s Power Services business, a $15 billion revenue organization focused on after-market power generation services and solutions.
-In this role, Scott is responsible for developing and delivering a global services strategy that offers power producers the technology, services, knowledge and insights to make better decisions across the entire lifecycle of their power generation assets.
+Scott is the president and chief executive officer of GE’s Power Services business, a $12 billion revenue organization focused on after-market power generation services and solutions.
+In this role, Scott is responsible for developing and delivering a global services strategy that offers power producers the technology, services, knowledge and insights to make better decisions across the entire life cycle of their power generation assets.
 The largest industrial services business in GE, Power Services has customers in more than 150 countries.

-Scott has more than 17 years of operations and leadership experience.
-In 2011, he was named chief financial officer for GE Aviation’s Commercial Engine Operations organization, and In July 2016, was named chief financial officer for GE’s Gas Power Systems business, a $10 billion revenue organization focused on gas power generation technology and solutions.
-Most recently he was the sales and commercial operations leader for the GE’s Gas Power Systems business.
+Scott has more than 18 years of operations and leadership experience with GE.
+In 2011, he was named Chief Financial Officer for GE Aviation’s Commercial Engine Operations organization, and in July 2013, he was named Chief Financial Officer for GE’s Gas Power Systems business, a $10 billion revenue organization focused on gas power generation technology and solutions.
+More recently, he was the Sales and Commercial Operations leader for GE’s Gas Power Systems business.

-Scott was named a GE company officer of the General Electric Company in 2015 and appointed to his current role in October 2017.
-He holds a bachelor of arts degree in industrial labor relations from Cornell University, as well as a master’s degree from Columbia’s School of International & Public Affairs with a focus on economics and public policy.
+Scott was named an officer of the General Electric Company in 2015 and appointed to his current role in October 2017.
+He holds a Bachelor of Arts degree in Industrial Labor Relations from Cornell University, as well as a master’s degree from Columbia University’s School of International and Public Affairs with a focus on Economics and Public Policy.

 President & CEO, GE Hitachi Nuclear Energy